Top 4 Qlik Competitors and Alternatives We Tested in 2026

 Tableau is all about beautiful, interactive dashboards — perfect if you care about design, storytelling, and polished visuals.

+We tested Tableau with a sample customer journey dataset and created a funnel dashboard.
 Within 90 minutes, it looked polished enough to present to a C-suite — no design skills needed.

 Qlik could do the same, but it would’ve taken twice as long, and wouldn’t look half as clean.